trynthink/scout/docs/tutorials.rst

 .. _AEO: https://www.eia.gov/analysis/studies/buildings/equipcosts/pdf/full.pdf

-Market Entry and Exit Year
+Market entry and exit year
 **************************

 The market entry year represents the year the technology is or will be available for purchase and installation.
 Some ECMs might be prospective, representing technologies not currently available.
 Others might represent technologies currently commercially available.
 The market entry year should reflect the current status of the technology described in the ECM.
 Similarly, the market exit year represents the year the technology is expected to be withdrawn from the market.
 If the technology described by an ECM will have a lower installed cost or improved energy efficiency after its initial market entry, another ECM should be created that reflects the improved version of the product, and the market exit year should not (in general) be used to force an older technology out of the market.